JimmyTournemaine/ha-knocki/README.md

 # Knocki integration for Home Assistant

+⚠️⚠️⚠️ This knocki integration is still a work in progress ⚠️⚠️⚠️

 [Knocki](http://knocki.com/) is a small wireless smart device that transforms ordinary surfaces into touch controls.
 The Knocki developer do not provider any Open API yet.